Sphynx cat: Health

 The Sphynx faces challenges because of its lack of protective fur.
 Skin cancer may be a problem if exposed to sunlight for long durations of time.

 The lack of hair can cause health issues with kittens in the first weeks of life because of susceptibility to respiratory infections.
-Reputable breeders should not let their kittens go to new homes without being at least 14 weeks of age to ensure the kitten is mature enough to cope in a new environment.
+It is recommended that breeders do not separate their kittens from their mothers before they are 14 weeks old.
+This ensures the kitten is mature enough to cope with new environment.

 In a review of over 5,000 cases of urate urolithiasis the Sphynx was over-represented, with four recorded cases out of a population of 28.

-Life expectancy

-A study of veterinary records in the UK found the Sphynx to have average life expectancy of 6.68 years based on a sample of 18 cats, the lowest in the study and lower than the overall average of 11.74 years.

 Hypertrophic cardiomyopathy

 The breed does have instances of the genetic disorder hypertrophic cardiomyopathy (HCM).
 Other domestic cat breeds prone to HCM include Persian, Ragdoll, Norwegian Forest cat, Siberian cats, British Shorthair and Maine Coon; however, any domestic cat including mixed breeds can acquire HCM.
 Studies are being undertaken to understand the links in breeding and the disorder.
 Cats are screened for HCM disease with echocardiography (ultrasound of the heart), as well as with additional tests determined by the veterinarian cardiologist including electrocardiogram (EKG, ECG), chest radiographs (X-rays), and/or blood tests.

 The Sphynx cat has a high rate of heart disease, either as HCM or mitral valve dysplasia.
 In a 2012 study of 114 Sphynx cats, 34% were found to have an abnormal heart, with 16 cats having mitral valve dysplasia and 23 cats having HCM.
 These prevalences were found in cats with an average age of 2.62 years.
 Male cats developed more severe disease than female cats and often developed it earlier, at an average age of 19 months for males and 29 months for females.
 Since the prevalence of genetic heart disease is high in this breed, many breeders will recommend screening for HCM yearly.

 As HCM progresses into an advanced stage, cats may experience congestive heart failure (CHF) or thromboembolism.